| File Menu | Contents

 The tool bar contains tools for making selections, for zooming and scrolling images, and for changing the drawing color.
 Click on a tool and a description of that tool is displayed in the status bar.

 The status bar, when the cursor is over an image, displays pixel coordinates and values.
+After running a filter, it displays the elapsed time and processing rate in pixels/second.

 The progress bar, located to the right of the status bar, shows the progress of time-consuming operations.
 It will not appear if the operation requires less then approximately one second.

 SalsaJ allows multiple images to be displayed on the screen at one time.
 The active window has its title bar highlighted.
 All operations will be performed on the active image.
-SalsaJ supports 8-bit, 16-bit and 32-bit (real) grayscale images and 8-bit and 32-bit color images.
+ImageJ supports 8-bit, 16-bit and 32-bit (real) grayscale images and 8-bit and 32-bit color images.
 8-bit images are represented using unsigned integers in the range 0 to 255.
 16-bit images use unsigned integers (0 to 65,535) and 32-bit grayscale images use floating-point numbers.

 16-bit and 32-bit grayscale images are not directly displayable on computer monitors, which typically can show only 256 shades of gray.
 Therefore, the data are mapped to 8-bits by windowing.
 The window defines the range of gray values that are displayed: values below the window are made black, while values above the window are white.
 The window is defined by minimum and maximum values that can be modified using Image/Adjust/Brightness/Contrast.